 Dr. Affleck-Graves’ responsibilities include administration of an operating budget of $1.6 billion and an endowment of more than $10 billion.
 He also oversees human resource activities for a work force of more than 4,000 employees – the largest in St. Joseph County – and directs the University’s construction program.

 Dr. Affleck-Graves served on the Notre Dame faculty from 1986-2000 – the final three years as chairman of the Department of Finance and Business Economics – and returned in 2001 after a year at Florida State University as the Patty Hill Smith Eminent Scholar in Finance.
 He previously taught from 1975-86 at his alma mater, the University of Cape Town, where he earned bachelor’s, master’s and doctoral degrees.

 The author of more than 50 refereed publications, Dr. Affleck-Graves specializes in the study of initial public offerings, valuation and asset pricing models, and shareholder value added methodology.
 He has served as a consultant for numerous companies, including Allied Signal, Bayer, Merck, Pharmacia & Upjohn, and Donnelly Glass.

-Highly regarded in the classroom as well, Dr. Affleck-Graves has received six outstanding teaching awards at Notre Dame – three in the regular MBA Program, two in the Executive MBA Program and one for undergraduate teaching – and two others at Cape Town.
+Highly regarded in the classroom as well, Dr. Affleck-Graves has received eight outstanding teaching awards at Notre Dame – three in the regular MBA Program, four in the Executive MBA Program and one for undergraduate teaching – and two others at Cape Town.